status-im/swarms/ideas/142-recovery-compatibility/README.md

 ## Meta

     Idea: #142
-    Title: Wallet Recovery Compatibility
+    Title: Wallet Compatibility
     Status: Draft
     Created: 2018-04-04
-    Requires (*optional): #94 Wallet Compatibility
-    Replaces (*optional): <Idea number(s)>
+    Replaces (*optional): #94

 ## Summary

-A user should be able to recover accounts created in MyCrypto, MetaMask, Toshi, Cipher Browser, and other mnemonic wallets, into Status.
+Users should be able to use `dapps` on their browser and continue to use them with the same account in Status, and vice versa.

 ## Swarm Participants